neptune-ai/neptune-fetcher/README.md

 #### Filtering attributes

+When fetching metadata with the `fetch_experiments_table()` function, in the returned table, each column represents an attribute.

 To select specific metrics or other attributes based on various criteria, use the `AttributeFilter` class.

 ##### Examples